ABVitali/PPC/README.md

 propagation.run();
 ```

 At this point we will have filtered all the domains of the variables using the constraints choosen before.
-Now we want to look for a single solution using the Backtracking solver.
+Now we want to look for a single solution using the Backtracking class.

 ## How to run the Backtracking